alncat/opusDSD/README.md

 - the fourth argument is apix (which actually will be ignored, it is a dummy variable!!)
 - the final argument is the dimension of latent space

+change to ```/work/hrd/analyze.12/kmeans10``` to checkout the reference*.mrc, which are the reconstructions correspondings to the cluster centroids.

 Finally, you can also retrieve the star files for images in each cluster using

 ```